Impetigo: Treatment

 Antibiotics, either as a cream or by mouth, are usually prescribed.
 Mild cases may be treated with mupirocin ointments.
-In 95% of cases, a single 7-day antibiotic course results in resolution in children.
+In 95% of cases, a single seven-day antibiotic course results in resolution in children.
 It has been advocated that topical antiseptics are inferior to topical antibiotics, and therefore should not be used as a replacement.
 However, the National Institute for Health and Care Excellence (NICE) as of February 2020 recommends a hydrogen peroxide 1% cream antiseptic rather than topical antibiotics for localised non-bullous impetigo in otherwise well individuals.
 This recommendation is part of an effort to reduce the overuse of antimicrobials that may contribute to the development of resistant organisms such as MRSA.

 More severe cases require oral antibiotics, such as dicloxacillin, flucloxacillin, or erythromycin.
 Alternatively, amoxicillin combined with clavulanate potassium, cephalosporins (first-generation) and many others may also be used as an antibiotic treatment.
 Alternatives for people who are seriously allergic to penicillin or infections with methicillin-resistant Staphococcus aureus include doxycycline, clindamycin, and trimethoprim-sulphamethoxazole, although doxycycline should not be used in children under the age of eight years old due to the risk of drug-induced tooth discolouration.
 When streptococci alone are the cause, penicillin is the drug of choice.
 When the condition presents with ulcers, valacyclovir, an antiviral, may be given in case a viral infection is causing the ulcer.

-Alternative medicine

-There is not enough evidence to recommend alternative medicine such as tea tree oil or honey.